sanchitdilipjain/aws-application-migration-service/docs/index.md

         <img src="images/image9.png" class="inline"/>

-     8. After we have added the source servers and configured their launch settings, we must test the migration of the source servers to AWS before we initiate a cutover, to verify that your source servers function properly in the AWS environment.
-To launch a test or cutover instance for a single source server or multiple source servers, on the Source Servers page, select the checkbox for each server for which you want to launch a test instance
+     8. After we have added the source servers and configured their launch settings, we must test the migration of the source servers to AWS before we initiate a cutover, to verify that the source servers function properly in the AWS environment.
+To launch a test or cutover instance for a single source server or multiple source servers, on the Source Servers page, select the checkbox for each server for which we want to launch a test instance

         <img src="images/image10.png" class="inline"/>